 - talk to the important people in your life about your legacy intentions for Sydney Writers’ Festival; and

 - seek independent expert tax and estate planning advice about writing or updating your will.

 Sydney Writers’ Festival respects any decision to make a confidential contribution.
-However, if you intend to include Sydney Writers’ Festival in your will, you may let us know by contacting our Head of Development Kylie Anania at email@example.com or on 02 9256 4206.
+However, if you intend to include Sydney Writers’ Festival in your will, you may let us know by contacting our Head of Development Lauren Dixon at firstname.lastname@example.org or on 02 9256 4206.